GregTakacsGergo/image-quality/GEARING UP/SEASON1. EDGE DETECTION, LAPLACIAN, SHARPNESS MEASURMENT/START HERE! overview_SEASON1.md

 I was learning and testing new techniques and tools, on the go, and I wanted to develop a project that almost resembled a "professional" one.
 Slowly adding each new feature, I think I got a bit lost in the details and I didn't have a clear idea of what I was trying to achieve.
 Thats why I decided, that the first two or three seasons of this project will be dedicated literally to gear up for so called "final product".
 Try and test every feature that might be useful later, and then I can decide what to implement.

-So let's start with the first part of the project (i really love to call it "season" :D ):
+So let's start with the first part of the project (i really love to call it "season"):
 - FIRST PART: EDGE DETECTION, LAPLACIAN, SHARPNESS MEASURMENT:
     For more technical details, please check out the THESIS document.
 Here I will only  try to briefly describe the main steps of this part, and explain what these scripts actually do.
 So lets dive in!